Hopscotch

 • To comply with any court order, law, or legal process, including to respond to any government or regulatory request.

-• If we believe disclosure is necessary or appropriate to protect the rights, property, or safety of HOPSCOTCH LABS LIMITED, our customers, or others.
+• If we believe disclosure is necessary or appropriate to protect the rights, property, or safety of the Company, our customers, or others.
 This includes exchanging information with other companies and organizations for the purposes of fraud protection and credit risk reduction.

 We strive to provide you with choices regarding the personal information you provide to us.
 We have created mechanisms to provide you with the following control over your information: